bagus123/learning-go/Essential/OOP/README.md

 ### "Is Go object oriented?"

-Yes, Go support for Object Oriented Programming in OOP programing like Java or C++, they have class for create instance of Object, but in Go have 'struct'
+Yes, Go support for Object Oriented Programming in OOP programing like Java or C++, they have class for create instance of Object, but in Go has 'struct'

 ### Encapsulation